 Regret is a powerful motivator.

 - Look for options in which you can develop your skills while working.
-Can you use your current skillset to get some employment while you continue to build on your skills by taking courses or learning on the job?
+Can you use your current skillset to get a job that gives you opportunities to develop new skills that are a stepping stone to a different career?

 - Work with a mentor.
 A career coach or someone with more experience than you in an industry or field can guide you.
 They can point out what you need to work on, steer you away from making potential mistakes, and share important wisdom with you.